Stove-Top Pot Roast with Mushrooms and Sage

 I used boneless chuck roast, rubbed it with some steak rub, and seasoned the liquid with Better Than Bouillon Mushroom Base, some onions, and some finely chopped frozen sage.
 (Why didn’t I have the idea of freezing sage years ago!)
 The pot roast was really delicious, one more reason why I love this pan.

-When I made this I used Better Than Bouillon Mushroom Base, (and even the sometimes snooty readers of Chowhound say Better Than Bouillon is good.)
-I also like the Telma Mushroom Cubes I got at the Ferry Building Farmer’s Market last summer.
-I’m out of those now, but I did find a few places where you can order them online.
-Amazon.com also has a lot of options for mushroom cubes or base.
-(If you don’t have mushroom base, you could probably substitute canned mushroom soup with about 1/4 cup of water.
-I made pot roast with mushroom soup for years and it always tasted good, although now I’d greatly prefer using mushroom base which has less sodium and tastes more like mushrooms.)
+When I made this I used Better Than Bouillon Mushroom Base (affiliate link) and even the sometimes snooty readers of Chowhound say Better Than Bouillon is good.
+Amazon.com also has a lot of other options for mushroom cubes or base (affiliate link).
+If you don’t have mushroom base, you could probably substitute canned mushroom soup with about 1/4 cup of water.
+I made pot roast with mushroom soup for years and it always tasted good, although now I’d greatly prefer using mushroom base which has less sodium and tastes more like mushrooms.

 Pot roast is a naturally low-carb food but I don’t like the taste of beef fat so much, so I trim as much fat as I can from my chuck roast.
 (Of course I’m saving all those trimmed pieces to use when I’m making beef stock!)
-I rub both sides of the pot roast with Szeged Steak Rub.
-This is a product I really like, but I can’t seem to find it anymore in Salt Lake.
+I rub both sides of the pot roast with Szeged Steak Rub (affiliate link).
+I can’t seem to find it anymore in Salt Lake.
 If you can’t find it where you live, that link will take you to Szeged Steak Rub on Amazon.com, or use your favorite brand of steak rub if you have one.
 Brown the roast very well on both sides, then put it in the pan with 3/4 cup water, the Better Than Bouillon Mushroom Base, 2 onions cut into quarters, and the finely chopped sage.

 I got the idea of using this grilling rack to raise my pan from the recipe for Elise’s Mom’s Pot Roast at Simply Recipes.
 Elise mentioned in her notes for that recipe that if you’re using a gas stove you may not be able to keep the flame low enough, but this little rack raised my pan just perfectly so I could keep the heat at the lowest possible simmer.
 After my pot roast cooked for 2 3/4 hours, I added fresh Crimini mushrooms and let it cook about 45 minutes more.
 This adds even more mushroom flavor to the gravy, and the mushrooms are great with the meat.
 (You could also add carrots or turnips at this point, or potatoes for people not following the South Beach Diet.)
 I used a fat separator to remove most of the fat as well as bits of sediment and the sage from the liquid before I thickened it to make gravy.
 The strainer on top of my fat separator is actually a yogurt strainer, but it works perfectly for this purpose too!
 (Next time I might use an immersion blender to blend in the sage and then remove the fat.)